panManfredini/lit-element-effector/README.md

 # lit-element-effector
-Mixin to attach an Effector Store to lit-element.
+Minimal mixin to attach an [Effector](https://effector.now.sh/) Store to [lit-element](https://lit-element.polymer-project.org/).

 - Automatically request element update on effector store change.
 - Supports typescript.
-- It's just a tiny wrapper, about [1kB minified](https://bundlephobia.com/result?p=lit-element-effector@latest).
+- Just a tiny wrapper, about [1kB minified](https://bundlephobia.com/result?p=lit-element-effector@latest).
 - Supports a pattern for inheritance.
 - Safe: makes a copy of the store into the custom element.
+- Built with custom-element testing in mind.

 # Usage